 Chance to disarm opponent during their attack, counts as having parried as well, and uses same roll.
 In cases where the parry chance of two weapons is combined, so is the disarm chance.
 Disarmed weapons immediately drop at the target’s feet and it requires an action for them to pick it back up again.

-Knocks a character off their mount and causes them to be knocked down.
+A type of knock down effect that forces a character off their mount and causes them to be knocked down

 Dodge is a primary character stat and is used not only for Stat Tests, but also forms a portion of a characters Armor Class (AC).
 An attack is considered to be “dodged” if the attackers natural d100 hit roll (before bonuses) is equal to or less than your Dodge stat (after armor modifiers).
 This means that the attack misses or fails to inflict its damage due to the target dodging, rather than their armor protecting them. (see: Armor Save)

-Can duel wield without having duel wield ability, but only if using a matching pair (purchase price is for a set of two).
+A weapon attribute that allows the weapon to be dual wielded without having dual wield Secondary Skill, but only if using a matching pair (purchase price is for a set of two).

 Restricted to enchants as follows: 1=Minor, 2=Improved, 3=Greater, 4=Superior, 5=Matchless.